giri81/Udemy-Selenium-UI-API-Tests-Robot-Framework/README.md

 ### API Testing
 - [The GitHub API](https://docs.github.com/en/rest?apiVersion=2022-11-28) (offers a wide range of endpoints)

-## Usage Information for Windows Environment
+## Usage Information for Web_UI in Windows Environment
 To run the tests in a Windows environment, follow these steps:

 1. Navigate to the repository directory: Open a command prompt, navigate to the directory where you cloned the repository.

 2. Run the Robot Framework tests by executing the following command: "robot --variable BROWSER:chrome your_test_file.robot".
 This command will run the tests using Chrome as the browser.

+## Usage Information for Local Rest EndPoint Testing